-Warning: Keep in mind that the Path of the folder you entered must exist in order for the mesh to be saved successfully.
+Warning: Keep in mind that the folder you select to save the mesh must either be the Assets folder or a subfolder of it.

 We can now simply drag and drop our object in the Assets and create a Prefab.
 We can later use the prefab as many times as we want without needing Initialization again.